What is orthodontics?

 Who should wear braces?

-Braces may be worn by both children and adults, not only to improve the attractiveness of their smile but also because braces correct improper alignment of teeth that can lead to gum disease and early tooth loss.
+Braces may be worn by both children and adults, not only to improve the attractiveness of their smile but also because braces correct improper alignment of teeth, which can lead to gum disease and early tooth loss.
 Left untreated, crooked teeth with irregular spacing make cleaning harder and allow cavities to develop.
 A properly aligned tooth makes it easier to chew all types of food and eliminates pain.
 Uneven teeth may cause weak enamel, gum problems, and jaw misalignment.

 What will my braces look like?